 Instead of charging a percentage of your life’s savings like other firms, Nest Wealth charges a flat monthly subscription price starting at $20 a month and capped at $80 a month no matter how large your account becomes.
 Our pricing page has all the details.

 None from us, but there are a few fees that will be charged by our custodian, NBCN Inc., and the companies of the ETFs you own.
-We keep these other fees as low as possible for you—we cover the custodian fee on your first account and any trading fees above $100 per year, and we only use low cost ETFs.
+We keep these other fees as low as possible for you—we cover the custodian fee on your first account and any trading fees above $100 per year per account, and we only use low cost ETFs.
 Check out our pricing page for details.

 Your assets are held in a brokerage account in your name at NBCN Inc., a subsidiary of National Bank of Canada.
 NBCN Inc. is backed by the strength of National Bank, ranked as one of the world’s 20 strongest banks from 2010-2013 according to Bloomberg Markets.
 NBCN Inc. is a Member of the Canadian Investor Protection Fund.
 NBCN Inc. is also a member of the Investment Industry Regulatory Organization of Canada (IIROC), the national self-regulatory organization which oversees all investment dealers and trading activity on debt and equity marketplaces in Canada.